pauladanielafarias/herencia-genetica/README.md

 - La app está en Español.

 #### Responsive Web App to determine the probability that your child has light or dark eyes.
-- It is recommended to use it in a mobile rather than a desktop screen
+- It is recommended to use it in a mobile rather than a desktop screen.
-- The app is in Spanish
+- The app is in Spanish.

 ### :computer: Tecnologías:
 - **Front-end:**